StacyCash/blog-posts/omniplan/2022/state-management/state-management.md

 ## Learning Curve

-As mentioned previously, iff there is a downside to using the Redux pattern with NgRx, it is that is more complex to use and learn.
+As mentioned previously, if there is a downside to using the Redux pattern with NgRx, it is that is more complex to use and learn.
 The learning curve was very steep for our developers - having previously had no experience using it.
 The back end developers that do not interact with it daily need assistance to ensure that they are using it correctly.

 We went through iterations organizing our state across modules as we were learning how to use it.
-It caused some rework, but even with that rework it was simpler than the previous context object (which starts life really simple, and gets very complex, very quickly 😅).
+It caused some rework, but even with that rework it was simpler than the previous context service (which starts life really simple, and gets very complex, very quickly 😅).

+Another point to mention is the use of observables.
+NgRx is **very** observable heavy, certainly for the backend developers working this was a culture shock and took (takes) time to learn and understand completely.

 We are still learning the best way to use NgRx to manage our state, but we also have a far better application because of it than we had before!